open-contracting/standard/docs/guidance/map/framework_agreements.md

   * `tender.techniques.hasFrameworkAgreement` to `true`.
   * `tender.contractPeriod` to the duration of the framework agreement.
   * `tender.maximumValue` to the maximum value of the framework agreement and/or `tender.value` to the estimated value of the framework agreement (the values can be different e.g. if the budget for the framework agreement contains a reserve in case of an unforeseen situation, but the situation is unlikely to occur).
-  * If the framework agreement is closed, set `tender.expressionOfInterestDeadline` to the deadline for responses to the invitation.
+  * If the framework agreement is closed, set `tender.expressionOfInterestDeadline` to the deadline for responses to the invitation to participate.
   * If the framework agreement is open, set `tender.expressionOfInterestDeadline` to the last date that new suppliers can be added.

 ### First-stage selection and addition of suppliers to the framework agreement